Demolition Costs

 Removing Partition Walls

-Garden Waste Removal
+Waste Removal

 There are a few options for garden waste removal, with the first being the 'Man with a Van' type businesses who will come to your home, load up their van with garden waste and dispose of it for you.

 The final option, which may not be available to everyone, would be to see if your local council offers a garden waste takeaway scheme.
+To find out whether this is available to you, give your local council a quick call.

-Demolitions for garages and walls take less time and can usually be completed within a day or two.
+Demolitions for garages and walls take less time, and can usually be completed within a day or two.

 Size and Type of Property

 The price of demolition will vary greatly depending on the size of the property.
-Naturally, the cost of demolishing a 2-bedroom bungalow will cost less than demolishing a 4-bedroom, 3-storey home.
+Naturally, the cost of demolishing a 2-bedroom bungalow will be less than demolishing a 4-bedroom, 3-storey home.
 However, the type of property can also incur high costs due to the complexity of the job.

 If you need to demolish a terraced home, there will be much more to consider from the contractor's point of view with the attached homes and the street it's on.
 These are all things that are explained and included in the quote when you receive one, so ask any questions you have at that time.